microvish/container-world/README.md

-# container-world
+# Container World

-Example projects for the container world
+Example projects using various tools and frameworks to build containers and manging their configuration.

+- Dropwizard API: Simple hello world API built using [Dropwizard](https://www.dropwizard.io/)